MSU Physicist Joseph Hattey Charged With Bestiality, Faces 15 Years In Prison

 Michigan State University spokeswoman Emily Guerrant made a statement informing the public that Joseph Hattey, pending the results of the case, has been placed on administrative suspension.

-As mentioned by The Detroit News, Hattey’s bestiality charges are another hit against MSU, as it comes on the heels of a sex abuse scandal that involved a sports doctor who worked at MSU, Larry Nassar.
+As mentioned by the Detroit News, Hattey’s bestiality charges are another hit against MSU, as it comes on the heels of a sex abuse scandal that involved a sports doctor who worked at MSU, Larry Nassar.
 Earlier this year Nassar was convicted to 175 years behind bars for using his medical doctorate as a guise to sexually assault young Olympic gymnasts.
 With his conviction, MSU’s credibility took a punch to the face.

 In response to Hattey’s alleged actions, Emily Guerrant stated, ” It’s just another black eye for MSU.”